beh10000/Liteswap/README.md

 ## Security

-- Contract has been audited by [Audit Firm Name] (optional)
+- Contract has not been audited
-- All mathematical operations use SafeMath
 - Thoroughly tested against edge cases
-- Emergency pause functionality for critical situations

 ## Contributing